wallarm/product-documentation/include/setup-filter-en.md

 * All incoming requests are considered less than 1MB in size (default setting).
 * The processing of a request takes no more than 60 seconds (default setting).
 * Wallarm must operate in the monitor mode.
-* Clients access the filter node directly, without an intermediate HTTP load balancer.
+* Clients access the filtering node directly, without an intermediate HTTP load balancer.

 !!! info "Creating a configuration file"
     You can create a custom NGINX-Wallarm configuration file (e.g. `example.com.conf`) or modify the default NGINX-Wallarm configuration file (`default.conf`).